Kunitachi District

 Chaddy finally blew Peterson up.
-He didn’t have Peterson in mind as a specific target, but was hardly disappointed that Pete happened to be the first one to turn on the stove the night before March transfers came out.
+He didn’t have Peterson in mind as a specific target, but was hardly disappointed that Pete was the first one to turn on the stove the night before March transfers came out.

-Chadwick had a stash of firecrackers left over from the summer festivals, and he and McGowan spent a good amount of time figuring out creative ways to get rid of them.
-Thackeray uncovered the latest conspiracy when he turned on the gas to boil the mugi and caught the brief sparkle of a firecracker fuze out of the corner of his eye.
-The fuze, tied to the burner arm, burned through, dropping the firecracker into the grease pan where it snuffed out.
+Chadwick had a stash of firecrackers left over from the summer festivals.
+He and McGowan spent a good amount of time dreaming up creative ways to get rid of them.
+Thackeray uncovered the latest conspiracy when he’d turned on the gas that morning to boil the mugi and caught the brief sparkle of a firecracker fuze out of the corner of his eye.
+The fuze, tied to the burner arm, burned through, dropping the firecracker into the grease pan, where it snuffed out.

-“You know,” Thackeray said to McGowan, “it would work better if you tied the firecracker to the burner arm with some black thread or something and stuck the fuze into the gas jet.”
+“You know,” Thackeray said to McGowan.
+“It’d work better if you tied the firecracker to the burner arm with some black thread or something and stuck the fuze into the gas jet.”

 The only injury Peterson suffered was to his dignity.
-The firecracker wasn’t very big.
-It made a lot of noise and smoke, though.
-That firecracker went off and Peterson did a four foot standing jump and fell right on his ass.
+The firecracker went off with a BANG!
+Peterson did a four foot standing jump and fell right on his ass.

-When the transfers came the next morning, he was happy to go.
-He and Longstreet were transferred to Sagamihara.
+When the transfers came the next morning, Peterson was happy to go.
+He and Longstreet got transferred to Sagamihara.
 Chadwick insisted on going down to the train station to see them off.

 “Good luck, eh?” he said.
 He shook Peterson’s hand.
 “Hope you make A.P.
-Remember me at the top, will you?”
+Remember me when you get to the top, will you?”

 Peterson didn’t know what to say.
 The departure bell rang.
 Chadwick handed him his suitcases and waved goodbye as the train pulled away.
 Thackeray was puzzled as well.
-Chadwick looked at him and winked.
-“Always be kind to your enemies when they leave you forever.
+Chadwick said with a wink, “Always be kind to your enemies when they leave you forever.
 Drives them batty.”

-Bennett’s new junior was Elder Hunsaker.
-He was eager and competent and ready to go senior.
-Thackeray’s new companion was Elder Cantwell, a soft-spoken, rather homely missionary who never looked like he had much to say, and pretty much lived up to his looks.
+Bennett’s new junior was Elder Hunsaker, eager and competent and ready to go senior.
+Thackeray’s companion was Elder Cantwell, a soft-spoken, rather homely missionary who never looked like he had much to say, and pretty much lived up to his looks.

 “If he’s the mission president’s idea of making up for Peterson,” said Thackeray, “I think he overdid it.”

 “He ain’t nothin’ but a hound dog.”
 Chadwick stretched his cheeks down with his fingertips and drooped his eyelids.
-But then he said, “Oh, but you never know.
-Maybe he’s got geri.
+But then he said, “You never know.
+Maybe he’s got geri.”

-It wasn’t geri, though the malfunctioning of his digestive tract didn’t brighten his disposition.
+It wasn’t geri, though the malfunctioning of his digestive tract certainly didn’t brighten his disposition.

-At any rate, life improved in Senzoku, if nothing at all happening could be said to be an improvement.
+At any rate, life improved in Senzoku, if nothing happening was an improvement.
 Thackeray sometimes wondered if getting beat up every now and then might have some small advantage over being totally bored.

 Every day followed the same routine: “Hey, Cantwell Choro, what are we going to do today?”